gbush235711/smartequip/README.md

 This is a simple example of a challenge/response web service for verifying a human actor.
 (The actual challenge as given isn't complex enough to dissuade a bot, but in principle it could be more complex.)

+After cloning the repository, you can build and run the application from its root directory using the go.bat script.
+(This assumes you have Maven and Java 8 configured on your system.)

+The server will run on port 8080 by default.
+To change this, you can edit the src/main/resources/application.properties file.

-The current version of code uses a symmetric cryptographic key known only to the server in order to optimize for a truly stateless web service.
+The current version of code uses a randomly-generated symmetric cryptographic key known only to the server in order to optimize for a truly stateless web service.

 Upon POSTing an empty form to the URL /, the client will receive a JSON response of the form: